TeamArmIt/Webcam-to-Oculus-w-Overlays/README.md

 # HeadTrackingData

-Reads the oculus's attitude data
+Reads the oculus's attitude data and plots by piping into python